8 Biggest Golf Longshots To Win The Masters At Augusta National

 8. Patrick Reed (40-1, 2018)

-Former Masters champion Sergio Garcia, right, of Spain, helps Patrick Reed with his green jacket after winning the Masters golf tournament Sunday, April 8, 2018, in Augusta, Ga.
+Former Masters champion Sergio Garcia, right, of Spain, helps Patrick Reed with his green jacket after winning the Masters golf tournament on Sunday, April 8, 2018, in Augusta, Ga.
 (AP Photo/David J. Phillip)

 7. Bubba Watson (50-1, 2012)